-- 1.90.
-Wimbledon town centre is identified as a 'night time economy cluster of regional/ sub- regional importance' in the London Plan.
-A cultural quarter has emerged to the east end of The Broadway, with two theatres, leisure and community facilities and a selection of restaurants.
-Wimbledon town centre also has two cinemas, two health and fitness centres as well as wine bars and public houses.
-In addition to shopping and retail service offer and community facilities, these leisure and entertainment facilities makes Wimbledon vibrant and active throughout the day and evening therefore attracting residents, workers and visitors to the benefit of all businesses. - 1.91.
-In terms of shopping floorspace, Colliers Wood competes directly with Wimbledon town centre by attracting many high street and multiple retailers.
-However Colliers Wood does not have the same range and choice of evening activities nor does it have the Wimbledon 'brand' which is internationally recognised.
-To ensure that Wimbledon remains vibrant despite competition from other town centres, the council will seek to attract and retain leisure and entertainment facilities in Wimbledon town centre. - 1.92.
+- 1.89.
 Merton's Retail Study also highlights that the quality of the evening economy is poor in Colliers Wood, Mitcham and Morden town centres.
-Therefore, the council aims to maintain existing leisure and entertainment facilities in these areas, where viable. - 1.93.
-In instances where planning permission is required for In circumstances where proposals for change of use from leisure and entertainment uses to alternative town centre type uses in Merton's town and local centres, the council would will require full and proper marketing of the property for its permitted use at reasonable prices for a maximum-period of 30 months (21⁄2 years).
-However, for proposals outside of town and local centres, where proposals for change of use from leisure and entertainment to alternative uses except employment (within the B Use Class) and community and cultural uses (D1 uses), the council would require full and proper marketing of the property for its permitted use at reasonable prices for a maximum period of 30 months (21⁄2 years).
-Please refer to Policy R6: Culture, Arts and Tourism Development and E3: Protection of Scattered Employment Sites.
+Therefore, the council aims to maintain existing leisure and entertainment facilities in these areas, where viable. - 1.90.
+In instances where planning permission is required for proposals for change of use from leisure and entertainment uses to alternative town centre type uses in Merton's town centres, the council will require full and proper marketing of the property for its permitted use at reasonable prices for a period of 30 months (21⁄2 years).
+However, for proposals outside of town centres, where proposals for change of use from leisure and entertainment to alternative uses except employment (within the B Use Class) and community and cultural uses (D1 uses), the council would require full and proper marketing of the property for its permitted use at reasonable prices for a period of 30 months (21⁄2 years).
+Please refer to Policy R6: Culture, Arts and Tourism Development and Policy E3: Protection of Scattered Employment Sites.